CatherineH/CatherineH.github.io/_posts/2016-07-23-my-favourites-from-scipy-2016.md

+---
+layout: post
-My Favourites from SciPy 2016
+title: "My Favourites from SciPy 2016"
+description: "Wheels, Linting Text and Imputation"
+category: programming
+tags: [python, conference, scipy]
+---
+{% include JB/setup %}

 The SciPy 2016 conference was last week in Austin, Texas.
-Despite the suffocating heat, I got to visit the Lyndon B Johnson Presidential Library, see Ghostbusters in the Alamo Drafthouse, and slept in an airstream trailer in someone else's back yard.
+Despite the suffocating heat, I got to visit the Lyndon B Johnson Presidential Library, see Ghostbusters in the Alamo Drafthouse, and sleep in an airstream trailer in someone's back yard.
 More importantly, I had the opportunity to
 [talk about pyglet_helper](https://www.youtube.com/watch?v=lrk6erM3mkI),
 and learn a lot of useful things about python.
-Here are some of my
+Here are a few personal highlights.
-favourites:

 Making Python Packages for Windows is Hard